printial/better-reddit-shortcuts/README.md

   - [/r/PARS](https://www.reddit.com/r/PARS) is the subreddit for Dunfermline Athletic F.C.
   - [/r/pne](https://www.reddit.com/r/pne) is the subreddit for Preston North End F.C.
   - [/r/superhoops](https://www.reddit.com/r/superhoops) is the subreddit for Queens Park Rangers F.C.
-- Low system usage compared to RES
 - Works with both old reddit and new reddit (eventually)
-- Ability to easy share menus with others or between accounts
+- Ability to easy share menus with others or between accounts (eventually)

 ## Install